Discernment Entry 15 of 25

 Plain standard: Name one algorithmic feed, platform, or recommendation system that shapes your attention.

-Reality test: Identify what it repeatedly shows you, what emotions it activates, and what it may be optimizing for.
+Reality test: Identify what it repeatedly shows you, what emotions it activates, and what design target it may be serving.

 Confidence test: Ask whether repeated algorithmic exposure has made a claim feel more common, urgent, or certain than it is.

-Reciprocity test: Ask who is affected if your attention is trained toward distortion, contempt, or distraction.
+Reciprocity test: Ask who is affected if your attention is trained toward distortion, contempt, or distraction, and what mutual attention they are owed.

 Correction test: Name one non-algorithmic source or practice that can rebalance your view.